ClinicWave/clinicwave-documentation/clinicwave-overview-5.md

   - Self-registration users can only view their profile after logging in.
 - `Add user`:
   - Users will be added by the administrator or super administrator.
-  - The add user flow will involve the `Document Service` and `Notification Service`.
+  - The add user flow will involve the `Storage Service` and `Notification Service`.

 #### Notification Service